songfd2018/MOOCs/README.md

 where

-- the argument -N denotes the class size,
+- the argument `-N` denotes the class size,
-- the argument -m denotes the number of assigned submissions to each grader,
+- the argument `-m` denotes the number of assigned submissions to each grader,
-- and the argument -t represents the grading probability.
+- and the argument `-t` represents the grading probability.

-The function returns the probability of realizing a valid Y and time consumption.
+The function returns the probability of realizing a valid `Y` and time consumption.
 The function also generates an `RData` file to store the probability and time consumption in the `./result` directory.

-In our manuscript, we vary N among 1,000, 3,000, 10,000, vary m among 3, 4, 5, 6, 7 and vary lambda among 0.6, 0.7, 0.8 and 0.9.
+In our manuscript, we vary `N` among 1,000, 3,000, 10,000, vary `m` among 3, 4, 5, 6, 7 and vary `lambda` among 0.6, 0.7, 0.8 and 0.9.

-After generating `RData` files under all different settings of (N, m, lambda), run `Plot_probability_trend.R` to:
+After generating `RData` files under all different settings of `(N, m, lambda)`, run `Plot_probability_trend.R` to:

 - collect the valid probabilities and time consumptions under overall settings, which is stored in `./result/prob_trend_collection.RData`
-- draw the line chart of the probability of realizing a valid Y versus m under different N and lambda.
+- draw the line chart of the probability of realizing a valid `Y` versus `m` under different `N` and `lambda`.

 ## Ordering of students with different attitudes in peer assessment